 May 14, 2002 - The Sixth Circuit Court of Appeals reverses the district court's decision in Grutter v.
 Bollinger.

 June 23, 2003 - The Supreme Court rules on Grutter v.
 Bollinger that the University of Michigan Law School may give preferential treatment to minorities during the admissions process.
-The law school policy is upheld by a vote of five to four.
+The Court upholds the law school policy by a vote of five to four.

 June 23, 2003 - In Gratz v.
 Bollinger, the undergraduate policy in which a point system gave specific "weight" to minority applicants is overturned six to three.

 December 22, 2003 - The Supreme Court rules that race can be a factor in universities' admission programs but it cannot be an overriding factor.
-This decision impacts the Grutter and Gratz cases.
+This decision affects the Grutter and Gratz cases.

 November 7, 2006 - The Michigan electorate strikes down affirmative action by approving a proposition barring affirmative action in public education, employment, or contracting.

 January 31, 2007 - After the Supreme Court sends the case back to district court; the case is dismissed.
 Gratz and Hamacher settle for $10,000 in administrative costs, but do not receive damages.

 2008 - Abigail Noel Fisher, a white woman, sues the University of Texas.
 She argues that the university should not use race as a factor in admission policies that favor African-American and Hispanic applicants over whites and Asian-Americans.